AD (Alzheimer's disease)

-Alzheimer's disease is a progressive degenerative disease of the brain causing 50% of the dementia seen in western society.
-Its cause is unknown.
+Alzheimer's disease (AD) is a progressive degenerative disease of the brain and is considered the most common cause of dementia (1).

-It may be defined as a clinicopathological entity where there are histological changes of neurofibrillary tangles and senile plaques in a patient with dementia.
+It may be defined as a clinicopathological entity where there are histological changes of neurofibrillary tangles and senile plaques in a patient with dementia (1).

 An informative history is therefore very important.

-is usually insidious in onset and develops slowly but steadily over a period of
+- Alzheimer's disease is usually insidious in onset and develops slowly but steadily over a period of several years

 - affects predominantly the elderly